Skip to main content

 Pets: Part of the Family

 Costumes for pets have grown into a huge category, but no single universal trend seems to have emerged.
-According to the NRF costume survey, popular costumes this year included pumpkins, devils, hot dogs and bees.
-Also in the top 10 were cat ranked at fifth place and dog at ninth place.
+According to the NRF costume survey, popular costumes this year included pumpkins, devils, hot dogs, and bees.
+Also in the top 10 were cats ranked fifth place and dogs at ninth place.

 Pet costumes were not readily available just a few years ago.
 But nowadays, families intending to take their dogs to parades or on trick-or-treating runs can select complementary costumes for their pets -- Astro for a family of Jetsons, for example.